tommy1900/Path-Planning-Frenet-Frame-Optimal-Trajectory-Generation-JMT/README.md

    }
 ```

 If you want to learn more about why using JMT and how to derive it from the Euler-Lagrange equation: [check out this](http://courses.shadmehrlab.org/Shortcourse/minimumjerk.pdf) and [jerk motion in general](https://www.emis.de/journals/BJGA/v21n1/B21-1po-b71.pdf)
-If you want to dig deeper into trajectory optimization, here is a very interesing [paper](http://www-personal.acfr.usyd.edu.au/spns/cdm/papers/Mellinger.pdf) about how to utilize snap minimizing trajectory to minimize the control effort of UAV(How to relate trajectory planning and nonlinear vehicle dynamic together)
+If you want to dig deeper into trajectory optimization, here is a very interesting [paper](http://www-personal.acfr.usyd.edu.au/spns/cdm/papers/Mellinger.pdf) about how to utilize snap minimizing trajectory to minimize the control effort of UAV(How to relate trajectory planning and nonlinear vehicle dynamic together)

 ## Longitudinal Trajectory Generation
-There's multiple way to select the longitudinal trajectory in the frenet frame.
+There are multiple ways to select the longitudinal trajectory in the frenet frame.
 This part involves the interaction of vehicle surrounding (the sensor fusion part).
-Since we in a three lane traffic, the vehicle movement will be much natual and smooth if it adapt the on going traffic flow.
-Which will result in behavior like: no vehicle ahead(keep speed limit), follow(accelerate or deccelerate), pass(accelerate) and merge(accelerate or deccelerate).
-Then we can basically categrized them into two options: Free end with free velocity(no end-position, end-speed and travel duration as iteration variable), adapt the speed of the surrounding vehicle (known end-position, known end-speed, travel duration as iteration variable).
-The merge, follow or pass behavior will just be the adapting different vehicle speed but different travel distance/duration, shown in the picture below:
+Since we in a three lane traffic, the vehicle movement will be much natural and smooth if it adapts the ongoing traffic flow.
+Which will result in behavior like: no vehicle ahead(keep speed limit), follow(accelerate or decelerate), pass(accelerate) and merge(accelerate or decelerate).
+Then we can basically categorize them into two options: Free end with free velocity(no end-position, end-speed and travel duration as iteration variable), adapt the speed of the surrounding vehicle (known end-position, known end-speed, travel duration as iteration variable).
+The merge, follow or pass behavior will be the adapting different vehicle speed but different travel distance/duration, shown in the picture below:
 <p align="center">
      <img src="./LongTraj_options.PNG" alt="Longitudinal Movements" width="40%" height="40%">
      <br>LongTraj_options.PNG
 </p>
-However I did not use the JMT 6th degree polynomial, mainly just because the uncertainly and bad measurements/prediction for the sensored surrounding vehicles.
-So I just used a 5th degree poly(assume not knowing the end-position), trying follow the traffic with differernt time span, which also can create all merge, pass or follow behaviors, just taking more calculating power.
-Even the jerk is not minimum garanteed, I still added the integral of jerk into the cost function.
+However, I did not use the JMT 6th degree polynomial for the longitudinal part, mainly just because of the uncertainty and wrong measurements/prediction for the sensored surrounding vehicles.
+So I just used a 5th-degree poly(assume not knowing the end-position), trying to follow the traffic with different time span, which also can create all merge, pass or follow behaviors, just taking more calculating power.
+Even the jerk is not minimum guaranteed, I still added the integral of the jerk into the cost function.
 So the solution should be jerk minimized as well.

-Yes using some behavior planner logic like check if vehicle bloack ahead or if it is good to merge or pass, or how many vehicles ahead etc. will difinitely help reducing the calculation time to find the feasible solution.
-Plus, if you do so, the same time you can get a exact desired end-position for the trajectory generation, so you can use JMT.
-But all of those I just mentioned requires accurate snesor data/state estimation and most important consistent controller sampling time (in this case, the simulator sampling freq).
-If not, then the end-position will not be accurate and the ego vehicle will end up drive into wrong positions (collision occur when space is tight).
-This is the main reason why I did not use it, but this is just my own approach and I just spent few days on it.
-You can definitely try it out if you can spend some time improve the accuracy of the map resoltion and Cartesian/Frenet conversion.
+Yes using some behavior planner logic like check if the vehicle is blocked ahead or if it is good to merge or pass, or how many cars ahead, etc. will definitely help reducing the calculation time to find the feasible solution.
+Plus, if you do so, the same time you can get an exact desired end-position for the trajectory generation so that you can use JMT.
+But all of those I just mentioned requires accurate sensor data/state estimation and most importantly, a consistent controller sampling time (in this case, the simulator sampling freq).
+If not, then the end-position will not be accurate, and the ego vehicle will end up driving into wrong positions (collision occur when space is tight).
+This is the main reason why I did not use it, but this is just my own approach, and I just spent a few days on it.
+You can definitely try it out if you can spend some time improve the accuracy of the map resolution and Cartesian/Frenet conversion.

 ```cpp
   vector<vector<Traj>> longitudinalTraj(3);